bennhood/Azure-Honeypot-Brute-Force-Investigation-Incident-Closure/README.md

 Azure Honeypot - Brute Force Investigation &amp; Incident Closure - Alerting &amp; Investigation into bruteforce attempts, checking to see if successful actions were taken against the machine.
 Deployed a deliberately exposed Windows VM in Azure to observe real-world attack behaviour and analyse authentication events using Microsoft Sentinel.

+Lockhead martin's Cyber Kill Chain indicates that reconnaissance is the first step in the attack chain bad actors utilize as apart of their attack against cyber defences.

  - Detected high volumes of failed logons (EventID 4625) from global IPs, consistent with automated brute-force reconnaissance

  - Analysed all successful logons (EventID 4624) by LogonType